-A summary of the key estimates and analysis of the sensitivities of the collective provision to changes in these assumptions is set out in the following tables
+A summary of the key estimates and analysis of the sensitivities of the collective provision to changes in these assumptions is set out below.
 The calculation of the collective provision includes assumptions around future economic scenarios and the weightings given to each scenario are presented in the table below.
-Due to a heightened level of uncertainty in the economy with high inflation, falling house prices, sharply increasing interest rates, emerging COVID-19 variants and ongoing supply chain issues.
-There is now a higher chance of the 'Bad' scenario occurring and a decreased chance of the 'Good' scenario.
-The assumed economic scenario falls between the 2018-19 settings and the initial view of the impact of the pandemic in the 2020 financial year.
+Due to a heightened level of uncertainty in the economy with high inflation, falling house prices, sharply increasing interest rates and ongoing supply chain issues, there is now a higher chance of the 'Bad' scenario occurring and a decreased chance of the 'Good' scenario.

-- Base scenario no major changes in external factors, the future portfolio loss rate is similar to the historic development; - Bad scenario decreased collateral values and increased unemployment, resulting in the increased Loss Given Default (LGD) and increased roll-rates: - Good scenario increased collateral value and decreased unemployment, resulting in the decreased LGD and decreased roll-rates.
+- Base scenario no major changes in external factors, the future portfolio loss rate is similar to the historic development; - Bad scenario decreased collateral values and increased unemployment, resulting in the increased Loss Given Default (LGD) and increased roll-rates; - Good scenario increased collateral value and decreased unemployment, resulting in the decreased LGD and decreased roll-rates.

-2022 2021
+2023 2022

 Base Good Bad Base Good Bad

-Scenario weights 47.5% 5% 47.5% 55% 10% 35%
+Scenario weights 40% 5% 55% 47.5% 5% 47.5%

-Loss Given Default (weighted average) 14% 11% 18% 12% 12% 15%
+Loss Given Default (weighted average) 14% 11% 19% 14% 11% 18%

 Other key variables

-- Roll rate increase/decrease - (10%) 20% - (10%) 20%
+- Roll rate increase/decrease - (5%) 20% - (10%) 20%